-Provisions for restructuring costs comprise restructuring measures decided in connection with a restructuring of the entire Group as well as expenses related to the closure of various sites in Glunz & Jensen A/S. The main restructuring cost in 2019/20 relates to severance cost for 33 employees.
-The restructuring provisions will be paid during 2020/21.
+Provisions for restructuring costs comprise restructuring measures decided in connection with a restructuring of the entire Group as well as expenses related to the closure of various sites in Glunz & Jensen A/S. The restructuring cost in 2020/21 relates to severance cost.
+The main restructuring cost in 2019/20 related to severance cost for 33 employees.
+The restructuring provisions will be paid during 2021/22.